FG not investigating Air Peace - FCCPC - Businessday NG

 Earlier Onyema, the Chairman of Air Peace, explained that fare pricing in the aviation sector is a global thing but lamented that the fare regime in Nigeria is not commensurate to the cost of putting an aircraft in the air, thus the reason why airlines frequently go under in Nigeria.

-Onyema argued that the choice before Nigerians going forward would be flying safe and sustainability of the airlines, which requires proper pricing based on global standards or watch the airlines go under due to poor pricing.
+Onyema argued that the choice before Nigerians going forward would be flying safely and sustainability of the airlines, which requires proper pricing based on global standards or watching the airlines go under due to poor pricing.

-Read also: FG investigates Air Peace, GT bank, MTN over exploratitive pricing

 “We need flight safety in Nigeria.
 For us at Air Peace, safety is a pre-condition rather than just a priority.”